The South Carolina Workers’ Compensation Lawyers at The Strom Law Firm, LLC aggressively fight to secure compensation for workplace injuries.

 - Why do I need a work injury lawyer to get workers’ comp benefits?

 Basically, it’s an insurance policy your employer must carry to make sure that employees injured at work can obtain necessary medical treatment and financial assistance for lost wages, plus additional compensation for any work-related injury, sickness, or disease that causes total or partial impairment to work.
-Workers’ compensation is available regardless of fault when the injury arises out of, and in the course of, employment.
+South Carolina Workers’ Compensation is available regardless of fault when the injury arises out of, and in the course of, employment.